Chamaecyparis obtusa ‘Gracilis’, Beautiful in a Japanese Garden

 Plant in fall or early spring, and once established fertilize sparingly with slow-release organic fertilizer during those same times.
 This is one plant that truly appreciates a blanket of mulch, but remember to keep the trunk area free of mulch (no volcano, please).

-More about the Hinoki Cypress:5 Unusual Ornamental Trees How to Use Dwarf Hinoki Cypress in Landscaping
+More Facts About the Hinoki Cypress:5 Unusual Ornamental Trees

 You can propagate Chamaecyparis obtusa ‘Gracilis’ from semi-ripe cuttings in late summer